Taimur Khan Jhagra: Political career

 Jhagra began his political career after quitting his job as partner at McKinsey & Company.

 In January 2018, he joined Pakistan Tehreek-e-Insaf (PTI).
 Following which he was allocated PTI ticket to contest the 2018 general election from Constituency PK-73 (Peshawar-VIII) despite stiff opposition from within PTI.
 It was noted that at-least 33 PTI workers had applied for a ticket for Constituency PK-73 (Peshawar-VIII) many of which were locals but PTI decided to allocate the ticket to Jhagra, who is relatively unknown in the constituency.

 He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-73 (Peshawar-VIII) in the 2018 general election.
 He received 15,449 votes and defeated Aman Ullah, a candidate of Muttahida Majlis-e-Amal.

 On 29 August 2018, he was inducted into the Khyber Pakhtunkhwa provincial cabinet of Chief Minister Mahmood Khan and was appointed as Provincial Minister of Khyber Pakhtunkhwa for Finance.

 On February 5, 2020, he was also given the additional portfolio of Health.

-Across health and finance, he has been appreciated for the breadth and depth of reform carried out, which has helped bring Khyber Pakhtunkhwa, a small province, into the limelight as the province leading on reform in the country.
+His reforms in the health and finance sectors have been noted for their scope, and have been credited with making Khyber Pakhtunkhwa a leading province for reform in Pakistan.